-Frog Lake Reserve, adjacent to the Whitney Lakes Provincial Park, is where the Frog Lake Massacre occurred on April 2, 1885 (Alberta Recreation, Parks and Wildlife Foundation 1992).
-After the North West Rebellion, as tensions calmed, settlers began arriving to farm.
-Frog Lake is a very large (surface area 58 km) and deep (maximum depth 28 m) lake located about 200 km east of the city of Edmonton, in the Eastern North Saskatchewan River Basin.
-Frog Lake has 4 distinct islands (Figure 1) that are protected bird sanctuaries, which host nesting sites for one of the largest cormorant colonies Alberta.
-Pelicans, various in cranes, bald eagles, ducks, geese, and a whole host of other birds make Frog Lake their home.
-Frog Lake is one of the few lakes in Alberta that remains natural, with a diverse setting of jack pine (Pinus banksiana), aspen (Populus spp.) groves, willow (Salix spp.) thickets, marshes, fens and mixed wood forests.
+Frog Lake is a very large (surface area 58 km) and deep (maximum depth 28 m) lake located about 200 km east of the city of Edmonton, in the Eastern North Saskatchewan River Basin (Figure 1).
+The 4 islands on Frog Lake are protected bird sanctuaries and provide nesting sites for one of the largest cormorant colonies in Alberta.
+Pelicans, various cranes, bald eagles, ducks, geese, and a whole host of other birds make Frog Lake their home.
+Frog Lake is surrounded by jack pine (Pinus banksiana), aspen (Populus spp.) groves, willow (Salix spp.) thickets, marshes, fens and mixed wood forests.
+Frog Lake's watershed is quite large (613 km) and about 10 times larger than the lake surface area.
+The majority of the land cover in the watershed is natural (86% of watershed area), and only about 14% of the watershed has been cleared.
+The land cover in Frog Lake's watershed has remained relatively unchanged over the past 15 years (Ducks Unlimited, unpublished 1986 and 1998 data).
+Frog Lake is a very important source of subsistence fisheries as it is almost surrounded completely by Indian reserves and Metis settlements.
+The Puskiakiwenin Indian Reserve 122 and Unipouheos Indian reserve 121 occupy the western shore of Frog Lake, whereas the Fishing Lake Metis Settlement occupies most of the eastern shore (Figure 2).
 Only a few anglers or campers enjoy the beauty of this lake.
-Frog Lake is a very important source of subsistence fisheries as it is almost completely surrounded by Indian and Metis reserves The settlements.
-Puskiakiwenin Indian Reserve 122 and Unipouheos Indian reserve 121 occupy the western shore of Frog Lake. whereas the Fishing Lake Metis Settlement occupies most of the eastern shore (Figure